3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 Please send fingerprint to 3mdeb Team Leaders or Management using different channel then 3mdeb chat e.g. https://keybase.io, LinkedIn, email, etc.
-Fingerprint should be sent to person who is work with you on signing your keys.
+Fingerprints should be sent to the person who works with you on signing your keys.

 ### Identity confirmation